baraamallah/HARMUN_TRACKER/README.md

         *   Global data management.
         *   System-wide settings.
         *   Admin account management (future).
+    *   Accessible via direct navigation or a conditional link in the sidebar if logged in as the owner.
 *   **Theme Toggling**:
     *   User-selectable Light, Dark, or System theme preference.
 *   **Responsive Design**: